 - Do you like poetry?
-Will you read mine?
+(And will you read mine?)

 At the risk of being branded as uncooperative and mean, I have to say no. After all, when I spend six months to a year picking each and every word to create a specific mood or effect, I cut the ground out from under myself by giving out spoilers.